 Cambridge Summer Program

-For over 40 years, the University of Richmond School of Law has hosted a summer program at the University of Cambridge in England.
+For over forty years, the University of Richmond School of Law has hosted a summer program at the University of Cambridge in England.
 The Program is designed for current American law students and for American undergraduate students with an interest in the law.
 Cambridge faculty teach most of the courses, with the remainder taught by Richmond faculty.
 Students come from the University of Richmond and from other schools.

 Why enroll in the Cambridge Summer Program?